mustfkeskin/asd/README.md

 ## Example API Request
+You can send api request after installing docker.
 When you go to the web browser you use and go to this [link](http://localhost:8000/docs), swagger will open, you can test it from there.